shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

     }
     ```

-3. ##### Tag departs
+3. ##### Tagged item is staged for trashing (departure from DryGoods and arrival in Receiving-Exiting)
+    Now move the tag back to the Receiving-Exiting sensor.
+Again, since the two sensors are in
+    different facilities, there will be a departure-arrival pair of events generated.
+Again, this can
+    take a few moments to occur.
+From the [inventory](http://localhost:8080/web-admin/inventory-main.html)
+    page, confirm that the location changes back to Receiving-Exiting and the tag's state changes to EXITING.
+    Verify the receipt of the MQTT event message.
+    ```json
+    {
+      "jsonrpc": "2.0",
+      "method": "inventory_event",
+      "params": {
+        "sent_on": 1559867432813,
+        "device_id": "intel-acetest",
+        "data": [
+          {
+            "facility_id": "DryGoods",
+            "epc_code": "303530C29C000000F0006B12",
+            "tid": null,
+            "epc_encode_format": "tbd",
+            "event_type": "departed",
+            "timestamp": 1559867432117,
+            "location": "RSP-150003-0"
+          },
+          {
+            "facility_id": "Receiving-Exiting",
+            "epc_code": "303530C29C000000F0006B12",
+            "tid": null,
+            "epc_encode_format": "tbd",
+            "event_type": "arrival",
+            "timestamp": 1559867432492,
+            "location": "RSP-150001-0"
+          }
+        ]
+      }
+    }
+    ```

+4. ##### Tagged item is taken out to trash (departure from Receiving-Exiting)
     Hide the tag so that no sensor is able to read it to emulate the tag actually being gone.
+After
-    A departure event should be generated in about 30 seconds and the tag state should change
+    about 30 seconds, a departed event should be generated from the Receiving-Exiting sensor.
+From
+    the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the state
-    to DEPARTED_EXIT.
+    changes to DEPARTED_EXIT.
     Verify the receipt of the MQTT event message.
     ```json
     {
       "jsonrpc": "2.0",
       "method": "inventory_event",
       "params": {
-        "sent_on": 1559867527713,
+        "sent_on": 1559867434772,
         "device_id": "intel-acetest",
         "data": [
           {
-            "facility_id": "SalesFloor",
+            "facility_id": "Receiving-Exiting",
             "epc_code": "303530C29C000000F0006B12",
             "tid": null,
             "epc_encode_format": "tbd",
             "event_type": "departed",
-            "timestamp": 1559867494569,
+            "timestamp": 1559867434476,
-            "location": "RSP-150003-0"
+            "location": "RSP-150001-0"
           }
         ]
       }